CGTN America Releases: Global Action Initiative 2021 - Project Earth

+We heard from the director of the UN Environment Program, Neville Ash about the urgent need for countries to protect their natural habitats.
+He also detailed China's efforts to prevent environmental degradation and bolster its biodiversity.

-Following that, we will play the documentary – "Zero Hour: Climate Change in the United States" showing students who are raising the alarm about climate change on university campuses across the U.S.
+Following the discussion, we played the documentary – "Zero Hour: Climate Change in the United States" – an in-depth look at students across the U.S. raising the alarm about climate change on university campuses.

-At a time when extreme weather patterns are rapidly becoming the norm, we seek context, perspective and solutions.
-To watch the live broadcast of the program in real time, please click https://www.cgtn.com/tv
+Day Three's event will focus on rising sea-levels and the media's role in responding to extreme weather.
+We filmed the show on location along the Chesapeake Bay in Maryland.
+That region is a microcosm for climate change where warmer waters and threats to wildlife have put the area at risk.

+We'll then premiere our documentary – "Zero Hour: Climate Change in Europe" highlighting efforts by a new generation of scientists to find solutions as the continent is hit by droughts, floods, and tidal surges.

 For more information about the 2021 Global Action Initiative, please follow https://america.cgtn.com/gai/gai.html